jvgalvin/capstone/README.md

 - Make sure that `minikube` is active (run `minikube start`)
 - Delete the `node_modules` folder in the `ui\alzheimer-predict-ui`

-## 1. Build API Container:
+## 1. Build images and load them to Minikube:
-1. Navigate to the `/capstone/project` folder
-2. Run the following command: `docker build -t <dockerhub_username>/<image_name>:<tag> .` (this will help label the image)
-3. Push image to registry using the following command: `minikube image load <dockerhub_username>/<image_name>:<tag> .`

-## 2. Build DB Container:
-1. Navigate to the `/capstone/db_container` folder
-2. Run the following command: `docker build -t <dockerhub_username>/<image_name>:<tag> .` (this will help label the image)
-3. Push image to registry using the following command: `minikube image load <dockerhub_username>/<image_name>:<tag> .`

-## 3. Launch Kubernetes
-1. Navigate to the `/capstone/kubernetes` folder
-2. Make sure that the `db` and `myapp` containers have the proper images in their settings
-3. Run the following commands to launch the Kubernetes deployment and service:
+- Run [kube-setup.sh](kube-setup.sh) to build the images and start up Kubernetes.
-    - `kubectl apply -f deployment.yaml`
-    - `kubectl apply -f service.yaml`
-4. Run the following command to get the API URL: `minikube service myapp-service --url`
+- If the images have already been built and loaded to Minikube, run [kube-launch.sh](kube-launch.sh) instead.
-5. Use the URL to access the API
+- Use the URL provided at the end to access the UI App

-## 4. How to shut down Kubernetes
+## 2. Stoping the setup:
-1. Run the following commands to remove the deployment and service
+Run [kube-stop.sh](kube-stop.sh) to delete the Kubernetes service and deployments

-    - `kubectl delete deployment myapp`
-    - `kubectl delete service myapp-service`
+## 3. Delete the setup:
+Run [kube-delete.sh](kube-delete.sh) to unload images from Minikube and delete docker images.